-- Once the data is structured, it is analysed through a Machine Learning algorithm or a statistical model.
+- Analyse data using analytics, Machine Learning algorithm or a statistical model.

-The final task for a data scientist is to turn the insights into reports and presentations to share with the stakeholders for further communication and implementation.
+- Turn insights (collected by analysing data) into reports and sharing them with the stakeholders for further communication and implementation.

 Why Become a Data Scientist?

 The data science field is rapidly growing.
 It is estimated that the market will grow by nearly 28% by 2026.
-Hence, there are ample high paying opportunities for qualified data science professionals, and the demand will only rise with time.
-The important thing right now would be to focus on acquiring the right qualifications by undergoing data science training or a data analytics course from a reputed institute.
+Hence, there are ample high-paying opportunities for qualified data science professionals, and the demand will only rise with time.
+Therefore, if you want to make a career in data science, now is the right time to start your journey.

 Where Would You Fit in the Data Science Industry?